district10/blog/_pages/notes.md

       - angular frequency of a wave, in fluid dynamics (angular frequency is usually represented by \omega but this may be confused with vorticity in a fluid dynamics context)
-      - longitude of pericenter, in celestial mechanics[5]
+      - longitude of pericenter, in celestial mechanics
-      - comoving distance, in cosmology[6]
+      - comoving distance, in cosmology

 Ρρ (rho)